wiiznokes/zconf/README.md

 - Atomic file operation, using [atomicwrites](https://crates.io/crates/atomicwrites)
 - Watcher, using [notify](https://crates.io/crates/notify), see the [libcosmic example](./examples/libcosmic/)
 - Various format support (`toml` and `json` are integrated with feature flag, `toml` being the default one.
-Uou can also provide a custom format.)
+You can also provide a custom format.)